canonical/snapd/interfaces/builtin/README.md

   to match when the attribute set to `$MISSING` is not specified in the snap.

-For example, these features are used in the base-declaration for the `content` interface to express that connection is only allowed when the attribute value of the verbatim “content” attribute on the slot side is the same as the plug side and that auto-connection should only take place by default when the plug publisher ID is the same as the slot publisher ID (unless this is overridden by
+For example, these features are used in the base-declaration for the `content` interface to express that a connection is only allowed when the attribute value of the verbatim “content” attribute on the slot side is the same as the plug side and that auto-connection should only take place by default when the plug publisher ID is the same as the slot publisher ID (unless this is overridden by